omicscodeathon/neurovar/README.md

 ## Implementation and  Operation

-NeuroVar is :
+NeuroVar:

-- Desktop application
+- is a desktop application
-- Do not require any computational skills to use
+- does not require any computational skills to use
-- Platform independent
+- platform-independent
-- All requirement are installed automatically with the tool
+- all requirements are installed automatically with the tool
-- Input :  It requires gene expression CSV files and genetic variants VCF files as inputs.
+- input:  NeuroVar requires gene expression CSV files and genetic variants VCF files as inputs.

 ## Installation

-The tool could be installed from this website : https://sites.google.com/view/neurovar
+The tool could be installed from this website: https://sites.google.com/view/neurovar

 ## Usage

 The tool integrates 3 tabs, each for a different functionality,  as explained bellow:

 1. First the user select the patient’s disease, next, a list of specific subtypes of the disease with neurological manifestation is provided.
 More information about each gene is provided including mode of inheritance, description, type, and transcripts.
 A links for the official online report validating the Gene's association with the disease is also provided.

 ![image](https://user-images.githubusercontent.com/73958439/232723944-8e5e658e-bbe5-40e7-92d7-f855ae0400aa.png)

 2.Visualize the biomarkers expression profile:
 After importing a CSV file and identifying the key columns, the log2FC value and p-value to define the differential expression profile are requested.
 The genes’ expression profiles are summarized in a table and represented in a volcano plot.

 ![image](https://user-images.githubusercontent.com/73958439/232724064-e2803d44-4381-408e-b0b7-0a9553b8a16b.png)